ChrisSchulze/portfolio/portfolio/works/project-3.md

 year: '2018'
 categories:
 - UX
-description: 'A bold '
+description: A bold and ballsy
-description_second_line: and ballsy brand
+description_second_line: brand

 ---
 When we rebranded the DHB their new website was already in the making.
 The design was a mess and the information architecture was obscure.